 Is a married put the same as a covered put?

-A covered put is the opposite of a married put in that you are short the asset and short a put option in a covered put trade.
-With a married put, however, you buy the put and the asset at the same time.
+A covered put is the opposite of a married put in that you are short the underlying asset and also short a put option.
+With a married put, however, you are long the underlying asset and also long a put option.

-A married put can be a good strategy if you want insurance on a new asset position.
+A married put may be a good strategy if you are seeking a measure of protection on an underlying asset you own.
 It is a bullish strategy used if you are worried about potential near-term risks in the asset.
-By owning a protective put, you have downside protection while still being able to participate in asset price appreciation.
+By owning a protective put, you may help reduce downside risk while still being able to participate in asset price appreciation.
 You have the right to receive dividends and participate in shareholder votes by owning the stock, too.
 The downside is that you must pay a premium to own the put option.

 What is the difference between puts and calls in options trading?